YogaSakti/CoronaNotifier/README.md

 Dicek pada: xxx, xx xxxx 2020 | xx.xx WIB
 ```
 4. !aktif
-This will enable notifications when there is a data update.
+Using This command will enable notifications when there is a data update.
 5. !mati
-This will disable notifications when there is a data update.
+Using This command will disable notifications when there is a data update.
 6. !peta
-This will return the corona virus distribution map information.
+Using This command will return the corona virus distribution map information.